Chris Maxwell (footballer): Return to Wrexham on loan

 On Transfer deadline day in January 2013 Maxwell signed for his former club Wrexham on loan for the remainder of the 2012–13 season after first team goalkeeper Joslain Mayebi was ruled out with an injury for the rest of the season.
 Maxwell made his second Wrexham debut in a Conference Premier match away to Forest Green Rovers.
 In March 2013 Maxwell picked up his first career honour winning the FA Trophy at Wembley with Wrexham.
-Wrexham went on to play at Wembley a second time where they lost to Newport County in the Conference play off final.
+Wrexham went on to play at Wembley a second time where they lost to Newport County in the Conference play-off final.

 Cambridge United loan

 Maxwell signed for Cambridge United on loan until January 2014 and quickly established himself as part of the team.
-He was handed the number 1 shirt by manager Richard Money despite being on loan and made his team debut on the first day of the 2013–14 season with a win against F.C.
-Halifax Town.
+He was handed the number 1 shirt by manager Richard Money despite being on loan and made his team debut on the first day of the 2013–14 season with a win against FC Halifax Town.
 The season started with a 16-game unbeaten run.
 This was a club record and with 11 clean sheets, 6 of which were consecutive, another club league record was established.
-Maxwell was awarded the Conference Premier player of the month for October after keeping 5 clean sheets and not conceding throughout the month, this involved saving a penalty as Cambridge beat Grimsby Town1–0 at Blundell Park.
+Maxwell was awarded the Conference Premier player of the month for October after keeping 5 clean sheets and not conceding throughout the month, this involved saving a penalty as Cambridge beat Grimsby Town 1–0 at Blundell Park.
 His loan with Cambridge ended on 6 January 2014 and he returned to Fleetwood Town.
 During his loan period, Maxwell kept a total of 18 clean sheets and conceded only 10 times during 24 league games.